How to Set Up SSH Keys for GitHub (Mac, Linux and Windows)

 Step 6 — Clone Repositories Using SSH

-With SSH configured, always use the SSH clone URL (not HTTPS):
+With SSH configured, always grab the SSH URL:

 # SSH (correct)